 The clinical presentation varies; no typical presentation exists.
 Some patients are asymptomatic or have only signs of nutritional deficiency.
 Others have significant gastrointestinal symptoms.

 Celiac disease can manifest in infancy and childhood after introduction of cereals into the diet.
-The child has failure to thrive, apathy, anorexia, pallor, generalized hypotonia, abdominal distention, and muscle wasting.
-Stools are soft, bulky, clay-colored, and offensive.
+The child has failure to thrive Failure to Thrive (FTT) in Children Failure to thrive in children is weight consistently below the 3rd to 5th percentile for age and sex, progressive decrease in weight to below the 3rd to 5th percentile, or a decrease in 2 major... read more , apathy, anorexia, pallor, generalized hypotonia, abdominal distention, and muscle wasting.
+Stools are soft, bulky, clay-colored, and foul-smelling.
 Older children may present with anemia or failure to grow normally.

 In adults, lassitude, weakness, and anorexia are most common.
 Mild and intermittent diarrhea is sometimes the presenting symptom.
 Steatorrhea (foul-smelling, pale, bulky, and greasy stools) ranges from mild to severe (7 to 50 g of fat/day).
 Some patients have weight loss, rarely enough to become underweight.
 Anemia, glossitis, angular stomatitis, and aphthous ulcers are usually seen in these patients.
 Manifestations of vitamin D and calcium deficiencies (eg, osteomalacia, osteopenia, osteoporosis) are common.
 Both men and women may have reduced fertility; women may not have menstrual periods.

-About 10% of patients have dermatitis herpetiformis, an intensely pruritic papulovesicular rash that is symmetrically distributed over the extensor areas of the elbows, knees, buttocks, shoulders, and scalp.
+About 10% of patients have dermatitis herpetiformis Dermatitis Herpetiformis Dermatitis herpetiformis is an intensely pruritic, chronic, autoimmune, papulovesicular cutaneous eruption strongly associated with celiac disease.
+Typical findings are clusters of intensely... read more , an intensely pruritic papulovesicular rash that is symmetrically distributed over the extensor areas of the elbows, knees, buttocks, shoulders, and scalp.
 This rash can be induced by a high-gluten diet.

-(See also the American College of Gastroenterology's clinical guidelines for the diagnosis and management of celiac disease.)
+(See also the American College of Gastroenterology's 2023 Guidelines Update: Diagnosis and Management of Celiac Disease.)